tantanrevidad/RideMe/README.md

 # RideMe

-Place the "Assets" foler in your working directory for the code to read the necessary icons and images
+Place the "Assets" folder in your working directory for the code to read the necessary icons and images